beer-psi/Chunithm-Research/Charting.md

 ## VERSION

-Usually set to 1.08.00. (denotes the version of the ``.c2s`` handler that the chart is designed for?)
+The version of the chart format.
+This document is valid for version `1.12.00` (introduced in LUMINOUS).

 ## MUSIC